dijasila/GPAW/doc/documentation/xc/range_separated_functionals.rst

 ========== ======== ======= ===================== =========

-The implementation of RSFs in gpaw is based on the finite difference exact exchange code (hybrid.py) and therefore inherits its positive and negative properties, in summary:
+As the implementation of RSFs in gpaw is based on the finite difference exact exchange code (hybrid.py), the implementation inherits its positive and negative properties, in summary:

 * self-consistent calculations using RSFs
 * calculations can only be done for the `\Gamma` point